Testing Mortgage Application Software

 For many people, buying a house and getting a mortgage is one of the biggest events because the mortgage is such a huge responsibility, and homeownership is such an integral component of the American dream.
 For the bank or insurance company, financing a mortgage is also critical because it means an increase in revenue for them.
 Considering all the rules and regulations, a lot of mortgage software systems have been developed to help the banks and insurance companies accept and process mortgage applications.
 Many business rules, calculations, and processes are implemented in these systems, which makes testing online mortgage application software difficult.
 Testers need to have knowledge of the business rules of each mortgage type, but this, unfortunately, requires deep expertise in mortgage domain knowledge, applications, and associated functional testing for each step in the mortgage application and approval process.
 Over the years, we’ve developed an intimate knowledge of how this works and the intricacies of implementing application rules.
 So, if you find you are in need of assistance with testing mortgage software, contact us!

 Key Considerations When Testing Mortgage Application Software

 Based on our hands-on experience in testing mortgage software, here are some of the most important lessons learned for Mortgage Domain Testing.

 Are you single?
 Or married?
 Or divorced?
-One factor that mortgage companies consider is the repayment ability for the applicant in relation to marital status.
+One factor that mortgage companies consider is the repayment ability of the applicant in relation to marital status.
 In most cases, if the applicant is married, repayment ability is stronger than a single applicant and, therefore, more money can be borrowed from the bank.
 If the applicant is divorced, maybe the situation is worse since extra money may be needed as compensation for the divorce either in a lump sum or in monthly payments.
 With more recent societal changes, we now have the LGBT category and in some European countries, such as the Netherlands, there is the “partner” relationship status.
 In summary, rules for different types of relationships can vary.
 All of these factors must be accounted for in the application and scored appropriately according to the company’s mortgage scoring rules while complying with regulations.